turingschool/career-development-curriculum-site/module_two/mod2_career_journal_prompts.md

 * Go through the resources [listed here](https://github.com/turingschool/career-development-curriculum-site/blob/master/resources/finding_opportunities.md) and explore 2-3 tools.
 List what you looked at here:

 * Apply wayfinding: of what you looked at, what did you discover that aligns with your vision?
 If it didn't align with your vision, what will you try next?
+Decide what tools to bookmark to explore later.

 * Find a job posting that aligns with your vision.
 What's the posting?
 How does it align with what you're looking for?
 Add it to your Huntr.